storacha/docs/src/pages/quickstart.md

 ## Get Your File

 Your upload is now available over the public IPFS network using the content CID of your upload.
-The easiest way to fetch it is using the link that `w3 up` provided to the `w3s.link gateway`.
-The `w3s.link` is optimized for content uploaded to Storacha.
+The easiest way to fetch it is using the link that `w3 up` provided to the `w3s.link` gateway.
+The `w3s.link` gateway is optimized for content uploaded to Storacha.

 ```sh
 curl -L 'https://w3s.link/ipfs/bafybeib4ht2a53pttgipw6mgckqqhmgkifnmh2glzsju2c6ait5ibnkow4/lets-go.txt'